How to Remove Elements from a Tuple in Python: Methods, Errors, and Examples

-Tuple is an immutable datatype in Python.
-Elements in a tuple cannot be removed (deleted) directly.
-To remove an element from a tuple, we need to follow following steps: convert tuple in list (mutable datatype), then remove the element from list and then convert list back to tuple.
+A tuple is an immutable datatype in Python, meaning that elements in a tuple cannot be removed (deleted) directly.
+To remove elements from a tuple, we must convert the tuple to a mutable datatype like a list, then remove the element from list and then convert list back to tuple.

 shbytes_tuple = ('Python', 'AWS', 'Java', 'Azure', 'Machine Learning')